-- be responsible for my own behavior.

-- be respectful to school personnel, other students, and school property.

-- do my best and take pride in my work.
+- 1. do my best and take pride in my work. - 2. follow the teacher's instructions and directions. - 3. ask for help, when needed. - 4. represent Titus by following one or more of its themes: respect, responsibility, empathy, determination and pride.

-- return completed homework on time.

-- follow the teacher's instructions and directions.

-- ✤ ask for help, when needed.